Frederick's Full CV

 Frederick has imparted guidance and encouragement to young organists since 1997 in his written comments returned as an adjudicator in 20 national and international organ competitions.
 Competitions drawing on his expertise are the Arthur Poister competition (3 years), Albert Schweitzer Organ Competition and Festival / USA (14 years), the Fort Wayne National Organ-Playing Competition (2 years) and the Herbert Davis State Organ Prize, in Victoria, Australia.

-Frederick has maintained his home and studio in South Bend, Indiana since 1993, where his studio instruments are a restored 1927 4-manual Austin Opus 323A console (with Hauptwerk), a 1959 John Challis Clavichord, a 1963 Hammond B-3 organ, a 1989 C. Bechstein D280 concert grand piano, and the prototype of a futuristic organ-like digital music platform of his own design, called the “ORGAMUSE.”
+Frederick has maintained his home and studio in South Bend, Indiana since 1993, where his keyboard instruments include a restored 1927 4-manual Austin Opus 323A console (with Hauptwerk), a 1959 John Challis Clavichord, a 1963 Hammond B-3 organ, a 1989 C. Bechstein D280 concert grand piano, and the prototype of a futuristic organ-like digital music platform of his own design, called the “ORGAMUSE.”

 Frederick Hohman (November, 2017.)